altwalker/altwalker/docs/source/how-tos/logs.rst

 Stdout
 ------

-AltWalker captues stdout data from each test and outputs it to the stdout of altwalker cli, or to a file if ``--report-file`` option is used.
+AltWalker captures stdout data from each test and outputs it to the stdout of altwalker cli, or to a file if ``--report-file`` option is used.

 .. tabs::